-Job postings formerly posted in the lounge are now available on CyHire (formerly ISU CMS) through the Engineering Career Services Office, www.engineering.iastate.edu/ecs.
+Job postings are available on CyHire through the Engineering Career Services Office, www.engineering.iastate.edu/ecs.
 Graduate students are encouraged to sign up for career assistance with Engineering Career Services at 3200 Marston Hall, Phone: 294-2540 and email: ecs@iastate.edu.